Des Moines DUI First Offense Attorneys

 A driver may be considered "operating a vehicle" when they are in control of a moving vehicle or one that has been started.
 Thus, even if the person was not actually driving the car, if the engine was running and they could manipulate one of the controls that propel the vehicle, they could be charged with an offense.

 Additionally, a person could be considered "under the influence" if their normal faculties, such as their cognitive and motor abilities, were impaired because of the substance.

-As mentioned earlier, the penalties for a first-offense OWI conviction are steep.
+As mentioned earlier, the penalties for an OWI 1st offense conviction are steep.

 The potential punishments include the following:

 - Jail time: The court may impose a minimum term of 48 hours and a maximum of up to 1 year.